El4rix/Starship/README.md

 Hold A to rapidly fire.
 There is no lock-on attack.
 Lasers reset after each level.
 Laser items also restore some jetpack fuel.

 ### Jetpack
-Jump, then hold Z to fly!
+Jump with Z, then hold Z to fly!

 ### Dodging
 Jump and press left or right to roll and deflect enemy attacks.